michaelgale/cq-gridfinity/README.md

 $ pip install cqgridfinity
 ```

-The **cq-gridfinity** package can be installed directly from the source code:
+Alternatively, the **cq-gridfinity** package can be installed directly from the source code:

 ```bash
 $ git clone https://github.com/michaelgale/cq-gridfinity.git